NazarDzhura/inforce-test-task/README.md

 	`npm start` or `yarn start`

 #### Fixing errors:
-* To fix __'react-scripts' is not recognized as an internal or external command__ when trying to run client do the following:
+* To fix __'react-scripts' is not recognized as an internal or external command__ when trying to run app do the following:
-	* `cd client`
-	  `npm install react-scripts --save`
+	* `npm install react-scripts --save`